-- The Springbrook Mobile Food Bank serves 125-150 households in Lakewood’s Springbrook neighborhood every Saturday.
-In 2016 we had more than 15,000 client visits.
+Serves 125-150 households in Lakewood’s Springbrook neighborhood every Saturday.
+In 2017 we had nearly 14,000 client visits.

-- The Backpack Project provides two day’s worth of food to more than 1,100 children who are at risk of going hungry every weekend throughout the school year.
+Provides two day’s worth of food to more than 1,100 children who are at risk of going hungry every weekend throughout the school year.

-- After-School Meals Program provides snacks and/or dinner to local after school programs.
+Provides snacks to local after school programs.

 In addition, The Food Connection community works in conjunction with other social service providers on local, state and federal advocacy efforts to support low-income individuals and families.

 Volunteers are needed to help collect and process food donations and assist clients at our St. Leo Food Bank; to assist with preparation and deliveries for our Children’s Feeding Programs; to serve on the Food Connection Commission; to participate on the event planning committee; and to work on community education and advocacy efforts.
-Contact Megan Capes, Volunteer Coordinator at firstname.lastname@example.org for more information.